Barber surgeon: Barbers in medieval Finland

 There are few studies on barber surgeons in Finland.
 The first known account is that of Hinzikinus from 1324 to 1326, originating from Turku (Åbo), a city in the southern region of the country, who provided medical preparation and wound care for Viceroy Matts Kettilmundson.
 The second barber surgeon documented was Henrik Bardskärare, who worked in the castle of Viborg in Finland (Vyborg, now part of Russia).
 Each company of 400–500 men in the Swedish Army was assigned a barber during the rule of King Gustav I Vasa in the 16th century.
 A barber surgeon was available to tend to the injured in almost every division.
 In 1571, the barbers organized into a professional guild that governed their training, jobs, pay, and the number of barbers.
 Barbers from other countries could join the guild as well.
 The guild mandated that barber surgeons receive their training from established masters as apprentices, and in order to receive their degrees, the apprentices had to pass an exam.
 The guild provided guidelines for the barber surgeons' fees or pay, which varied and occasionally depended on how many patients were treated and surgeries were carried out.

 Traditions in the 21st century

 Barbers advertised their profession with a pole, a tradition dating back to the Middle Ages.
-This pole belonged to Carl Schultz, father of the famous cartoonist.
+This pole belonged to Carl Schulz, father of the famous cartoonist.

 Few traces of barbers' links with the surgical side of the medical profession remain.
 One is the traditional red and white barber's pole, or a modified instrument from a blacksmith, which is said to represent the blood and bandages associated with their historical role.